smjeffery22/lighthouse-web-notes/Week-4-Notes.md

       * '_variables'
   * `CHECK NOTES`
 * **@extend**
-  * Wehn you hae two or more elements that have very similar styles, you could style one and use it as the basis for the other element
+  * When you hae two or more elements that have very similar styles, you could style one and use it as the basis for the other element
 * **Mixins**
   * Like a function that returns a group of styles
-  * Can be included in any other stlye by using `@include`
+  * Can be included in any other style by using `@include`
 * **Variables and Imports are very useful**